Symbolic hunt of instabilities and bifurcations in reaction networks: Discussion and outlook

 In conclusion, we point to two open questions: \begin{enumerate} \item Which sufficient conditions on an invertible $S[\mathbf{J}^{(n)}]$ guarantee that

-for any choice of symbols $\mathbf{r}'$? \item When and how the set of the inertias of all Cauchy-Binet components is sufficient to determine the inertia of $G$? \end{enumerate} The first question can be formulated in a general linear algebra setting.
-Consider an $M\times M$ real invertible matrix $A$ and a positive symbolic diagonal $M\times M$ matrix $D$.
-We ask which conditions on $A$ exclude purely imaginary eigenvalues for $AD$, for any choice of $D$.
-Since $A$ is invertible, the absence of purely imaginary eigenvalues is the same as
+for any choice of symbols $\mathbf{r}'$? \item When and how the set of the inertias of all Cauchy-Binet components is sufficient to determine the inertia of $G$? \end{enumerate} The first question has been already formulated in the literature in general linear algebra setting \cite{Ku19}.
+Consider any $M\times M$ real invertible matrix $A$ and a positive symbolic diagonal $M\times M$ matrix $D$. $A$ is said to be \emph{$D$-hyperbolic} if the inertia of $A$ corresponds to the inertia of $AD$ for any choice of $D$.
+Since $A$ is invertible, $D$-hyperbolicity is equivalent to the absence of purely imaginary eigenvalues of $AD$ for any $D$.
+For instance, triangular matrices transfer their inertia to $AD$, for any choice of positive $D$, but less trivial classes have to be investigated.
+The special case in which $A$ is a stable matrix has been addressed more extensively in the literature, see \cite{Gio15} for a focused review.
+Even in such first simplest case however, a full characterization of $D$-stability remained elusive.

-for any choice of symbolic $D$.
-Note that $AD$ is simply the multiplication of any column of $A$ for a positive symbol.
-For instance, triangular matrices or diagonally dominant matrices that are stable transfer their inertia to $AD$, for any choice of $D$, but less trivial classes are to be investigated.
-On the contrary, this paper provides some insights on sufficient conditions on $A$ such that $AD$ admits purely imaginary eigenvalues.
-In particular, Corollary \ref{corlem} states that for any stable matrix $A$ that is not a $P^{(-)}_0$ matrix we can find $D$ such that $AD$ has purely imaginary eigenvalues.
 The second question is intimately connected to the current network setting.
 For example, assume that all Cauchy-Binet components $G[\mathbf{J}^{(n)}]$ are stable

 for all choice of symbols $\mathbf{r}'$.
 In particular, \eqref{CBnohopf} holds for all Cauchy-Binet components $G[\mathbf{J}^{(n)}](\mathbf{r}')$.
-We ask under which network conditions is this sufficient to conclude that $G$ cannot have purely imaginary eigenvalues for the Jacobian $G$ for all choices of symbols, and it is always a stable matrix.
-A better understanding of these questions will help in clarifying or excluding bifurcation behaviors in chemical reaction networks.
+We ask which network conditions are sufficient to conclude that $G$ cannot have purely imaginary eigenvalues for the Jacobian $G$ for all choices of symbols, and it is always a stable matrix.
+A better understanding of these questions would help in clarifying or excluding bifurcation behaviors in chemical reaction networks.